adityavgupta/ExpenseTracker/README.md

 ## Bugs
 - Can't use esc to remove focus from input boxes with filters
+- In retro view add a filter to payment or comment, press filter.
+Press the refresh button and then go to yahoo view.
+  The graph still shows the filtered data.
+Need to clear the filter after refresh.\
+- If there is no match in the yahoo view, then it should not get rid of the points.
+It should just not do anything.

 ## FAQ
 - How do you clean cache in VSCode?